Yauco, Puerto Rico: Spanish–American War

 The first skirmish between Spanish/Puerto Rican and American armed forces was fought in that barrio between the Puerto Rican militia and twenty-eight sailors and Marines, under the command of Lieutenants H. P. Huse and Wood.
 They had come from the on rafts and landed on the beach, where Lt.
 Méndez López and his men opened fire on the Americans.
 During the small battle which followed, the Americans returned fire with a machine gun and the Gloucester began to bombard the Spanish position.
 Lt.
 Méndez López and three of his men were wounded, and the militia unit retreated to the town of Yauco.

 This was also the site of the first major land battle in Puerto Rico during the war between Spanish/Puerto Rican and American armed forces.
-On July 26, 1898, Spanish forces and Puerto Rican volunteers, led by Captain Salvador Meca and Lieutenant Colonel Francisco Puig, fought against American forces led by Brigadier General George A. Garretson.
+On 26 July 1898, Spanish forces and Puerto Rican volunteers, led by Captain Salvador Meca and Lieutenant Colonel Francisco Puig, fought against American forces led by Brigadier General George A. Garretson.
 The Spanish forces engaged the 6th Massachusetts in a firefight at the Hacienda Desideria, owned by Antonio Mariani, in what became known as the Battle of Yauco of the Puerto Rico Campaign.
 The casualties of Puig's forces were two officers and three soldiers wounded and two soldiers dead.
 The Spanish forces were ordered to retreat.

 Hurricane Maria

-Significant rainfall from Hurricane Maria, on September 20, 2017, triggered numerous landslides in Yauco, leaving entire communities cut-off.
+Significant rainfall from Hurricane Maria, on 20 September 2017, triggered numerous landslides in Yauco, leaving entire communities cut-off.
 The Yauco River caused flooding that decimated entire neighborhoods.

 Earthquakes in 2019 and 2020

-Multiple residences and structures in Yauco were damaged in a series of earthquakes with increasing magnitude that started on December 28, 2019 and culminating with a 6.4-magnitude earthquake that struck the island in the morning hours of January 7, 2020.
+Multiple residences and structures in Yauco were damaged in a series of earthquakes with increasing magnitude that started on 28 December 2019 and culminated with a 6.4-magnitude earthquake that struck the island in the morning hours of 7 January 2020.
 More than thirty-two residences collapsed and hundreds were structurally unsound after the earthquake struck near Yauco.
 To aid residents who were left without power or homeless, the National Guard was mobilized.
 A center for emergency operations was set up in the municipality's auditorium parking area, with air-conditioned tarps and tents for evacuated hospital patients and with food being cooked by World Central Kitchen.